Bergamo with kids: top things to do

 If you're looking for a fun and unique museum for kids in Bergamo, the Museo del Burattino (Puppet Museum) is a must-visit.
 This interactive museum offers an exciting journey into the world of puppetry, where children can learn about the history and artistry behind traditional Italian puppets.
 With colorful displays and engaging exhibits, it’s an entertaining and educational experience for the whole family.
 Perfect for a break from the typical sights, Museo del Burattino provides a memorable, hands-on adventure for kids visiting Bergamo.

-Best Family-Friendly Attractions in Bergamo and nearby
+Best Family-Friendly Attractions near Bergamo

 Acquaworld aquapark near Milan Bergamo